litespeedtech/helm-chart/helm-chart-sources/ls-k8s-webadc/README.md

 ## Notable changes
+### 0.1.17
+- [Bug Fix] Fixed bug introduced in 0.1.16 where only the default backend is used if there are multiple backends.

 ### 0.1.16
 - [Feature] Full support for new load balancer features including the Fail-over strategy to improve availability, and Smart ping to reduce network traffic.
 - [Feature] Support path as well as domain and properly report path not found (404) for a root with no path defined (subdirectories only).